TurtleP/luaprettydoc/README.md

 ### Installation

+This is the standard way to install `luaprettydoc` .
+However, *stable* releases will be published/announced accordingly on the Releases page.

 Run `pip install -U git+git://github.com/TurtleP/luaprettydoc.git`

 > Note: On Linux, you may need to run as `sudo` .
 Some systems use `pip3` instead, so you might need to use that instead.